mandroid6/scilab_ml/README.md

 -Gradient Descent (seperate.sci for function calls) -Backpropogation algorithm

+Addition of known ml libraries in python to scilab-
+1. Scikit-learn
+2. tensorflow

 If project continued over the summer, then I will do addition of deep learning algorithms through SCLILAB:
 1. Convolutional neural networks